priyanshtiwari001/nextjs-dashboard/README.md

       - User-Specific Content -> It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
       - Request Time Information -> Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.
       - to use dynamic rendering, import unstable_noStore from next/cache, and call it the top of your data fetching functions.

+## Chapter-9 Streaming

+- What is streaming?

+  - Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.
+  - Two ways we can do that:

+    - At the page level, with the loading.tsx file.
+    - For specific components, with <Suspense>

+  - What is loading.tsx?

+    - loading.tsx is a special Next.js file built on top of Suspense, it allows you to create fallback UI to show as a replacement while page content loads.
+    - Since loading.tsx is a level higher than /invoices/page.tsx and /customers/page.tsx in the file system, it's also applied to those pages.We can change this with Route Groups.
+    - what is route groups?
+      - Route groups allow you to organize files into logical groups without affecting the URL path structure.
+When you create a new folder using parentheses (), the name won't be included in the URL path

+  - With <Suspense> component
+    - Suspense allows you to defer rendering parts of your application until some condition is met (e.g. data is loaded).
+You can wrap your dynamic components in Suspense.
+Then, pass it a fallback component to show while the dynamic component loads.

+- Deciding where to place your Suspense boundaries

+  - Where you place your Suspense boundaries will depend on a few things:
+  - How you want the user to experience the page as it streams.
+  - What content you want to prioritize.
+  - If the components rely on data fetching.
+  - Take a look at your dashboard page, is there anything you would've done differently?

+    - You could stream the whole page like we did with loading.tsx... but that may lead to a longer loading time if one of the components has a slow data fetch.
+    - You could stream every component individually... but that may lead to UI popping into the screen as it becomes ready.
+    - You could also create a staggered effect by streaming page sections.
+But you'll need to create wrapper components.
+    - Where you place your suspense boundaries will vary depending on your application.
+In general, it's good practice to move your data fetches down to the components that need it, and then wrap those components in Suspense.
+But there is nothing wrong with streaming the sections or the whole page if that's what your application needs.

+- Don't be afraid to experiment with Suspense and see what works best, it's a powerful API that can help you create more delightful user experiences.